 Imagine how the resources wasted on war could be used for transforming Africa into an oasis of green development, with healthy African families!
 Imagine happy men, women and children living in harmony!
 Imagine the good will that would be generated!
 Imagine bringing PEACE and HEALTH to a billion people on the continent of Africa!

 African Family Film Foundation, a 501(c)(3) nonprofit organization, is asking you to join us in helping children and their families living on the edge of survival, many of whom do not have a mosquito net to protect themselves from vector-borne diseases, nor a blanket to keep themselves warm at night.
-Right now, December, through January and into February, temperatures can drop to freezing at night.
+During winter months temperatures can drop to freezing at night; during the rainy season the overall daily temperature can be lower than during the winter months.
 Many children and families are not equipped to deal with the cold.
-Something so simple as a locally made blanket and mosquito net can make a difference and last for years.
+Something so simple as a new locally made cotton blanket and new mosquito net can make a difference and last for years.

 To see what we’ve done in the past, please click on “Recent Projects” in the menu bar.
 Then click on the “read more” button to view the video African Deluge.